Pancake sorting: The burnt pancake problem

 In a variation called the burnt pancake problem, the bottom of each pancake in the pile is burnt, and the sort must be completed with the burnt side of every pancake down.
 It is a signed permutation, and if a pancake i is "burnt side up" a negative element i` is put in place of i in the permutation.
 In 2008, a group of undergraduates built a bacterial computer that can solve a simple example of the burnt pancake problem by programming E. coli to flip segments of DNA which are analogous to burnt pancakes.
 DNA has an orientation (5' and 3') and an order (promoter before coding).
 Even though the processing power expressed by DNA flips is low, the high number of bacteria in a culture provides a large parallel computing platform.
 The bacteria report when they have solved the problem by becoming antibiotic resistant.

-The identical pancakes stack problem

-This is inspired from the way Indian bread (roti or chapati) is cooked.
-Initially, all rotis are stacked in one column, and the cook uses a spatula to flip the rotis so that each side of each roti touches the base fire at some point to toast.
-Several variants are possible: the rotis can be considered as single-sided or two-sided, and it may be forbidden or not to toast the same side twice.
-This version of the problem was first explored by Arka Roychowdhury.